Blooper7/Shell/README.md

 An extremely basic shell written in C

 ## The Purpose
-The purpose of this project was to help me gain a better understanding of how shells work and how to build my own
+The purpose of this project was to help me gain a better understanding of how shells work and further my skills in C